Improving the user experience of an internal accessibility tool used in digital classrooms

 The Solution?
 Creating A Faster & Clearer Path To Compliance

-Our Solution's Positive Impact On Faculty Members
+Our Solution's Positive Impact on Faculty Members

-40% ↑
+40%

-Faster Task Time
+Faster Task Completion Time

 Faculty resolved the issues that were flagged by the tool 40% faster with the redesigned summary and issue pages, navigating with clearer context.